hyochan/dooboo-ui-legacy/README.md

 ### DEPRECATED

-> This project ends with `dooboo-ui@0.0.80`.
+> This project ends with `dooboo-ui@0.0.80` and `dooboo-ui-legacy@1.0.0` which are the same packages.
 This project is continued in [dooboo-ui](https://github.com/dooboolab/dooboo-ui) from version `0.1.0`.
 There is [additional notice](https://github.com/dooboolab/dooboo-ui#notice) on why we made this decision.
-The main purpose to spped up the project.
+The main purpose to speed up the project.

 <p>
   <!-- iOS -->